-PREP Act Model State Executive Order Immunity The Public Readiness and Emergency Preparedness Act (PREP Act) provides liability immunity to certain individuals and entities (Covered Persons) against any claim of loss caused by, arising out of, relating to, or resulting from the manufacture, distribution, administration, or use of medical countermeasures (Covered Countermeasures), except for claims involving 'willful misconduct' as defined in the PREP Act.
-In public health emergencies such as this, Governors and public health officials have been granted or possess inherent powers to declare an emergency and activate immunities to tort liability for responders such as care providers and care facilities called into duty and service in the fight against, or mitigation of the emergency.
+PREP Act Model State Executive Order Immunity The Public Readiness and Emergency Preparedness Act (PREP Act) provides liability immunity to certain individuals and entities (Covered Persons) against any claim of loss caused by, arising out In public health emergencies such as this, Governors and public health officials have been granted or possess inherent powers to declare an emergency and activate immunities to tort liability for responders such as care providers and care facilities called into duty and service in the fight against, or mitigation of the emergency.

 Congressional leaders are continuing to outline policy priorities for the next round of COVID-19 response/stimulus legislation.

-Stimulus 4 It is expected that we will explore options to: Seek Senior Living Grant Program under HHS (Similar to PHSSE) and fund at the level of \$20 billion Miscellaneous tax benefits
+It is expected that we will explore options to: